 confidence integer The confidence property identifies the confidence that the creator has in the correctness of their data.
 The confidence value MUST be a number in the range of 0-100.
 Appendix A contains a table of normative mappings to other confidence scales that MUST be used when presenting the confidence value in one of those scales.
 If the confidence property is not present, then the confidence of the content is unspecified. lang string The lang property identifies the language of the text content in this object.
 When present, it MUST be a language code conformant to [RFC5646].
 If the property is not present, then the language of the content is en (English).
 This property SHOULD be present if the object type contains translatable text properties (e.g. name, description).
 The language of individual fields in this object MAY be overridden by the lang property in granular markings (see section 7.2.3). external_references list of type external-reference The external_references property specifies a list of external references which refers to non-STIX information.
 This property is used to provide one or more URLs, descriptions, or IDs to records in other systems. object_marking_refs list of type identifier The object_marking_refs property specifies a list of id properties of marking-definition objects that apply to this object.
 In some cases, though uncommon, marking definitions themselves may be marked with sharing or handling guidance.
 In this case, this property MUST NOT contain any references to the same Marking Definition object (i.e., it cannot contain any circular references).
 See section 7.2 for further definition of data markings. granular_markings list of type The granular_markings property specifies a list of granular-marking granular markings applied to this object.
 In some cases, though uncommon, marking definitions themselves may be marked with sharing or handling guidance.
 In this case, this property MUST NOT contain any references to the same Marking Definition object (i.e., it cannot contain any circular references).
 See section 7.2 for further definition of data markings. defanged boolean This property defines whether or not the data contained within the object has been defanged.
 The default value for this property is false.
 This property MUST NOT be used on any STIX Objects other than SCOs. extensions dictionary Specifies any extensions of the object, as a dictionary.
-Dictionary keys MUST identify the extension type by name.
+Dictionary keys SHOULD be the id of a STIX Extension object or the name of a predefined object extension found in this specification, depending on the type of extension being used.
 The corresponding dictionary values MUST contain the contents of the extension instance.
-This property MUST NOT be used on any STIX Objects other than SCOs.
+Each extension dictionary MAY contain the property extension_type.
+The value of this property MUST come from the extension-type-enum enumeration.
+If the extension_type property is not present, then this is a predefined extension which does not use the extension facility described in section 7.3.
+When this extension facility is used the extension_type property MUST be present.